scipy-conference/scipy_proceedings/papers/zachary_delrosario/paper.rst

    +-----------+---------+--------+---------+---------+---------+

 Using the subspace weights in Table :ref:`weights` to produce a 2d projection of the feature space enables visualizing all boat geometries in a single plot.
 Figure :ref:`2d-projection` reveals that this 2d projection is very successful at separating universally-stable (:code:`angle==180`), upright-unstable (:code:`angle==0`), and intermediate cases (:code:`0 < angle < 180`).
-Intermediate cases are concentrated at higher values of the second active variable; there is a phase transition between universally-stable and upright-unstable vessels at lower values of the second active variable.
+Intermediate cases are concentrated at higher values of the second active variable.
+There is a phase transition between universally-stable and upright-unstable vessels at lower values of the second active variable.

 .. figure:: 2d-projection.png
    :scale: 50%